-The largest part of the article concerns stochastic systems described by a Langevin dynamics.
+The largest part of the paper concerns stochastic systems described by a Langevin dynamics.
 For chaotic systems we will mainly discuss the difficulty of comparing the experimental results with the theoretical predictions.
-The article is organized as follows.
+The paper is organized as follows.
 In section 2 we present the experimental results on the energy fluctuations measured in a harmonic oscillator driven out of equilibrium by an external force.
-In section 3 the experimental results on the harmonic oscillator are used to introduce the property of Fluctuation Theorems (FTs).
-In section 4 the non linear case of a Brownian particle confined in a time dependent double well potential is presented.
-In section 5 we introduce the applications of the FT, and as a more specific example we describe the measure of the torque of a molecular motor.
+In section 3 the experimental results on the harmonic oscillator are used to introduce the properties of fluctuation theorems (FTs).
+In section 4 the non-linear case of a Brownian particle confined in a time-dependent double-well potential is presented.
+In section 5 we introduce the applications of the FT, and as a more specific example we describe the measuring of the torque of a molecular motor.
 Finally in section 6 we discuss the chaotic systems and we conclude in section 7.

-2 Work and heat fluctuations in the harmonic oscillator
+2. Work and heat fluctuations in the harmonic oscillator

-The choice of discussing the dynamics of the harmonic oscillator is dictated by the fact that it is relevant for many practical applications such as the measure of the elasticity of nanotubes[7], the dynamics of the tip of an AFM [8], the MEMS and the thermal rheometer that we developed several years ago to study the rheology of complex fluids [9, 10].
+The choice of discussing the dynamics of the harmonic oscillator is dictated by the fact that it is relevant for many practical applications such as the measuring of the elasticity of nanotubes [7], the dynamics of the tip of an AFM [8], the MEMS and the thermal rheometer that we developed several years ago to study the rheology of complex fluids [9, 10].

-Figure 3: a) The torsion pendulum. b) The magnetostatic forcing. c) Picture of the pendulum. d) Cell where the pendulum is installed.
+Figure 3. (a) The torsion pendulum. (b) The magnetostatic forcing. (c) A picture of the pendulum. (d) The cell where the pendulum is installed.

-2.1 The experimental set-up
+2.1.
+The experimental set-up

-This device is a very sensitive torsion pendulum as sketched in fig.3a).
-It is composed by a brass wire (length 10 mm, width 0.5 mm, thickness 50 $\mu$ m) and a glass mirror with a golden surface, fig.3c).
-The mirror (length 2 mm, width 8 mm, thickness 1 mm) is glued in the middle of the brass wire.
-The elastic torsional stiffness of the wire is $C = 4.65 \cdot 10^{-4}$ N.m.rad-1.
-It is enclosed in a cell, fig.3d), which is filled by a fluid.
+This device is a very sensitive torsion pendulum as sketched in figure 3(a).
+It is composed of a brass wire (length 10 mm, width 0.5 mm, thickness 50 $\mu$ m) and a glass mirror with a golden surface, figure 3(c).
+The mirror (length 2 mm, width 8 mm, thickness 1 mm) is glued to the middle of the brass wire.
+The elastic torsional stiffness of the wire is $C = 4.65 \times 10^{-4}$ N m rad-1.
+It is enclosed in a cell (figure 3(d)) which is filled by a fluid.
 We used either air or a water-glycerol mixture at 60% concentration.
 The system is a harmonic oscillator with resonant frequency $f_o = \sqrt{C/I{\text{eff}}}/(2\pi) = \omega_0/(2\pi)$ and a relaxation time $\tau{\alpha} = 2I{\text{eff}}/\nu = 1/\alpha$ . $I{\text{eff}}$ is the total moment of inertia of the displaced masses (i.e. the mirror and the mass of displaced fluid) [11].
-The damping has two contributions : the viscous damping $\nu$ of the surrounding fluid and the viscoelasticity of the brass wire.
+The damping has two contributions: the viscous damping $\nu$ of the surrounding fluid and the viscoelasticity of the brass wire.